• Home

 In a small sauté pan or frying pan over medium high heat, cook your onions in the oil until caramelized.
 Add in the scallions and continue to cook.

-Step 9: Cut Parchment Paper
+Step 6: Prep the Parchment Paper

 Cut 10-11 small squares of parchment paper about 3 inches by 3 inches.
 Set aside.

-Step 12: Add the Filling
+Step 9: Add the Filling

 Using a tablespoon, fill the center of the circle with some of the mushroom filling.
-About 1 heaping tablespoon of filling.

 Now we are going to wrap the bun.
-Take two opposite sides of the dough circle and pinch them together.
+Take two opposite sides of the dough circle and then pinch them together.
 It will kind of resemble a cannoli at this point.

 Now we want to do the same thing with the other two sides.
 Press the dough edges together so that it forms a square bun with a cross on the top.